tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 If a 3rd party module is written totally in JavaScript (i.e. does not contain any C/C++ [addons](http://nodejs.org/docs/latest/api/addons.html)), it can be used in node-webkit the same way it is used in Node: `require('moduleName')`.

-However, the behaviour of relative paths in that `require()` method depends on how the parent file itself is used in the application (here “the parent file” is the file in which the `require()` method is called):
+However, the behaviour of relative paths (if such paths are used in that `require()` method) depends on how the parent file itself is used in the application (here “the parent file” is the file in which the `require()` method is called):

 * If the parent file was also required by Node (using `require()`), then the child's relative path is treated as relative to its parent.